 The Default trait allows you to create a default value for a type.
 Deriving Default implements the default method.
 The derived implementation of the default method calls the default method on each part of the type, meaning all fields or values in the type must also implement Default to derive Default.

-Default::default is commonly used in combination with the struct update syntax discussed in the “Creating Instances From Other Instances With Struct Update Syntax” section in Chapter 5.
+The Default::default syntax is commonly used in combination with the struct update syntax discussed in “Creating Instances from Other Instances with Struct Update Syntax” on page XX.
 You can customize a few fields of a struct and then set and use a default value for the rest of the fields by using ..Default::default().

+prod: confirm/link xref (ch5)

-Default is required when, for example, you use the unwrap_or_default method on Option<T> instances.
+The Default trait is required when, for example, you use the unwrap_or_default method on Option<T> instances.
 If the Option<T> is None, the unwrap_or_default method will return the result of Default::default for the type T stored in the Option<T>.

+D

-Appendix D: Macros
+Macros

-We’ve used macros like println! throughout this book, but haven’t fully explored what a macro is and how it works.
-This appendix will explain:
+We’ve used macros like println! throughout this book but haven’t fully explored what a macro is and how it works.
+This appendix explains macros as follows:

 What macros are and how they differ from functions